Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

 First let us discuss what can be understood as a physically meaningful gravitomagnetic field, that can be identified with the effects that have been under experimental and observational scrutiny.
 The gravitomagnetic field $\vec{H}$ is an inertial field, i.e., a reference frame artifact, that can always be gauged away by choosing a locally inertial frame.
 Thus, \emph{locally}, it has no physical meaning; yet it may reflect \emph{global} physical properties of a given spacetime.
 For instance, the ``precession'' of a gyroscope (at a finite $r$) in the Kerr spacetime with respect to a frame anchored to the distant stars, discussed in Sec. \ref{sub:Kerr vs Spinning charge}, reflects an effect --- frame-dragging --- which is physical, and intrinsic in the sense that it distinguishes the Kerr metric from a static solution (e.g. the Schwarzschild spacetime).
 Its \emph{non-local} nature is manifest in the fact that in order to measure it one needs to lock the frame to the distant stars by means of telescopes \cite{Polnarev}.
-Thus, one can say that frame-dragging occurs when at some point a system of locally non-rotating axes (defined mathematically by the Fermi-Walker transport law, or physically by guiding gyroscopes, see Sec. \ref{sub:Kerr vs Spinning charge}) rotates relative to an inertial frame at infinity.
+Thus, one can say that frame-dragging is manifest when at some point a system of locally non-rotating axes (defined mathematically by the Fermi-Walker transport law, or physically by guiding gyroscopes, see Sec. \ref{sub:Kerr vs Spinning charge}) rotates relative to an inertial frame at infinity.
 In other words, when $\vec{H}$ is non-vanishing in a reference frame with axes rotationally locked to an inertial frame at infinity (star-fixed axes).
 This is however a concept that makes sense only in a special class of spacetimes.
-Firstly they must be asymptotically flat; and even in that case, in general one has no way of determining the rotation of a system of axes at one point relative to another system of axes at a different point (since in a curved spacetime there is a priori no natural way of comparing vectors in different tangent spaces).
-This is possible only if, in addition, the spacetime admits shear-free observer congruences.
+In general, one has no way of determining the rotation of a system of axes at one point relative to another system of axes at a different point (since in a curved spacetime there is a priori no natural way of comparing vectors in different tangent spaces).
+This is possible only if (at least within some approximation) the spacetime admits shear-free observer congruences.
 In order to see this, consider an orthonormal tetrad frame $\mathbf{e}_{\hat{\alpha}}$, whose time axis $\mathbf{e}_{\hat{0}}=\mathbf{u}$ is the 4-velocity of some congruence of observers.
-Let $X^{\alpha}$ be a connecting vector between the worldlines of the observers, $\mathcal{L}_{\mathbf{u}}X^{\alpha}=0$, and $Y^{\alpha}=(h^{u})_{\ \beta}^{\alpha}X^{\beta}$ its space projection; $Y^{\alpha}$ evolves in the tetrad as (Eq.
+Let $\xi^{\alpha}$ be a connecting vector between the worldlines of the observers, $\mathcal{L}_{\mathbf{u}}\xi^{\alpha}=0$, and $Y^{\alpha}=(h^{u})_{\ \beta}^{\alpha}\xi^{\beta}$ its space projection; $Y^{\alpha}$ evolves in the tetrad as (Eq.
 (41) of \cite{PaperAnalogies})